-Citrix Systems takes connectivity to the next level.
-The company makes network access devices and software designed to enable PCs, IP phones, smartphones, and other devices to remotely and securely access applications across wired and wireless networks, freeing customers from the difficult and costly task of installing and updating software on each piece of hardware.
-Its product line includes application virtualization software (XenDesktop), network access devices (NetScaler), cloud computing connectivity and aggregation applications (CloudStack), and online meeting software (GoToMeeting).
-Citrix also offers managed online services for meetings and presentations, technical support, and remote desktop access.
+Citrix Systems can make you one with everything.
+Or at least the company's software and network access devices can get your computer systems connected with each other and employees' devices.
+With Citrix products, PCs, IP phones, smartphones, and other devices can get remote and secure access to applications across wired and wireless networks.
+Its product line includes application virtualization software (XenDesktop), network access devices (NetScaler), cloud computing connectivity, and mobility applications (Communications Cloud and Workflow Cloud).
+Citrix also offers managed online services for meetings, technical support, and remote desktop access.

 Sales and Marketing

 Citrix markets and licenses its products and services through multiple channels worldwide, among them value-added resellers (VARs), independent software vendors (ISVs), direct through the Web, and original equipment manufacturers (OEMs).
 These distribution channels are managed by Citrix's global sales and services organizations, which provide training and certification to integrators, VARs, and consultants for products and services.

 Citrix targets such customers as CIOs, desktop operations managers, IT infrastructure managers, network architects, and server operations managers, as well as small business and individuals.

 Citrix Systems has maintained steady revenue increases over the last decade.
 Although profit has been up-and-down over that time it zoomed to an all-time high in 2016.